romcal/romcal/README.md

 ```

 Get an array of liturgical dates for a year by calling the `calendarFor()` method.
-The method accepts 2 parameters:
+The method accepts 2 optional parameters and 1 mandatory parameter:
  1. `year` *optional* The Gregorian year as a string.
 Defaults to current year if null
  2. `locale` *optional* The locale (e.g. en-US, en-GB, fr-FR).
 Defaults to en-US if null
  3. `cb` *mandatory* The callback function where the computed liturgical dates will be returned

- At the moment, romcal only supports en-US.
+ Note:
+ *At the moment, romcal only contains localized values for the en-US locale.
+Passing in any other locale will return en-US texts until those locales are localized.*

 ```
 romcal.calendarFor( function( dates ) {